 This post contains affiliate links, which means that I earn a commission if you make a purchase using these links.
 The price you pay, however, will not be affected.
 Thank you for supporting To Work with My Hands.
 View my full disclosure here.

-I’ve never been much of a succulent grower – with the exception of the standard Aloe Vera and, most recently, the captivating Alligator plant.
+I’ve never been much of a succulent grower – with the exception of the standard Aloe Vera.

-That day, this is what caught my eye:
+This is what caught my eye that day:

-the tray.
-Dry, heat-tolerant succulents beg for classic desert colors and textures, so I grabbed a can of paint that I had for another project, but was perfect for this one: Krylon’s Stone fine texture in Pebble.
+Dry, heat-tolerant succulents beg for classic desert colors and textures, so I grabbed a can of paint that I had for another project but was perfect for this one: Krylon’s Pebble Stone fine texture.

 Next, the votives:

 I don’t think they had ever been used for candles, so it was simple to clean them up with dish soap and hot water.